VinciZhu/AIDS-USTC/README.md

 This repository includes:

-1. Lab reports, homework solutions and review notes for my undergraduate courses at Univ. of Sci. & Tech. of China.
+1. Lab reports, homework solutions and review notes of my undergraduate courses at Univ. of Sci. & Tech. of China.
-2. Tools, apps and other tiny stuffs I coded for my own use during this period of time.
+2. Tools, apps and other tiny stuffs I made for my own use during my undergraduate study.

 ## Table of Contents